anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

   --auto-approve
   ```

-## 3. What's in the next module
+## 4. What's in the next module
-In the next module, we will walk through the foundational infrastructure provisioned to better understand the subsequent modules and the requirements of GCP services for an enterprise grade setup.
+In the next module, we will learn how to use Serverless Spark interactive notebooks for